REQUIREMENTS AND CAMPUS GUIDE

 Is Harvard diverse?

-Harvard is the oldest university in the U.S., celebrating its 383rd birthday this year.
+Founded in 1636, Harvard is the oldest university in the U.S..
 For over 300 of those years, Harvard was home to almost exclusively white men.
 Today, Harvard prides itself on diversity of all kinds, whether that be gender, racial, ethnic, socioeconomic, or religious diversity.
 Their students represent all fifty states and nearly 100 countries.
+The class of 2026 consists of 15.5% African American/Black, 27.8% Asian Americans, 12.6% Latinx and 2.9% Native American and 0.8% Native Hawaiian admits.
+These numbers are relatively consistent from year to year.
 Harvard ensures the growing diversity at Harvard by implementing the Undergraduate Minority Recruitment Program, the Harvard First Generation Program, and the Harvard College Connection.
-In particular, the Harvard College Connection serves to integrate students from every socioeconomic background feel welcome and comfortable at Harvard, despite it traditionally (and largely currently) being a space for the children of elite and affluent families.
+In particular, the Harvard College Connection serves to help students from every socioeconomic background feel welcome and comfortable at Harvard, despite it traditionally being a space for the children of elite and affluent families.

 Can I play sports at Harvard?

-Harvard offers forty-two Division I intercollegiate varsity teams for women and men, which is more than any other D I college, as well as several club and intramural sports and recreational activities.
-More than 80% of Harvard students participate in athletics in some way, so if you plan on playing a sport at Harvard you definitely won’t be alone!
-Professors are very understanding of athletic commitments, so the balancing act won’t be too impossible.
-If you didn’t do a sport in high school, now is your chance to try!
+Harvard offers 42 Division I intercollegiate varsity teams for women and men, which is more than any other DI college, as well as several club and intramural sports and recreational activities.
+20% of the student body participates in intercollegiate sports and nearly 80% of Harvard students participate in athletics in some way, so if you plan on playing a sport at Harvard you definitely won’t be alone!
+Professors are very understanding of athletic commitments, so the balancing act won’t be impossible.
+If you didn’t play a sport in high school, now is your chance to try!
 You can play intramural soccer for your Freshman dorm, or try something totally unfamiliar.
 Club sports include everything from Shaolin kempo to archery to ultimate frisbee.